>

 As articulated, however, Purdie's position made the mistake of confusing the revelation of Jesus Christ and the church's records of that revelation, . . .
 Peter Althouse

-There are voluminous scholarly articles on the problems of the Pentecostal/Charismatic movement and as my time is limited it will only be possible to address a few of them in this brief article.
+There are voluminous scholarly articles on the problems of the Pentecostal/Charismatic movement, and, as my time is limited, it will only be possible to address a few of them in this brief article.
 I work a full time job and do my research and writing in my free time.
 I spent a number of years in the Pentecostal/Charismatic movement and did my bachelor of arts degree in pre-seminary at an Assemblies of God college in Lakeland, Florida.
 I spent a considerable amount of time reading the academic and scholarly articles of the movement during that time period.
 I wanted to be able to be an academic apologist for the movement because I was fully dedicated to the Pentecostal theology and experience.

-Unfortunately that very endeavor led me in another direction which I could not have anticipated at that time.
+Unfortunately, that very endeavor led me in another direction which I could not have anticipated at that time.
 Most Pentecostal scholars want to defend the movement from an intellectual perspective because the movement from the beginning was denigrated as anti-intellectual and prone to psychological manipulation of the naive such that the leaders took financial advantage of poor adherents who desperately needed answered prayers and miracles to meet their impoverished conditions.

 Those humble and early beginning of Pentecostalism around the turn of the century soon morphed into megachurches, including Angelus Temple, built in 1923 by Amy Semple McPherson.
 But her moral failure soon ended her career as a female evangelist and pastor.